torch/torch7/doc/maths.md

 Optional values `v1` and `v2` are scalars that multiply `vec1` and `mat*vec2` respectively.

-Optional value `alpha` is  a scalar that scales the result tensor, before accumulating the result into the tensor.
-Defaults to 0.
+Optional value `beta` is  a scalar that scales the result tensor, before accumulating the result into the tensor.
+Defaults to 1.0

 <a name="torch.addr"/>
 ### [res] torch.addr([res,] [v1,] mat, [v2,] vec1, vec2) ###